sswwhh/zhcommone/README.md

 # zhcommone
 List with items on RecyclerView with delegates
--- it'll be some dagger and rxjava soon
+-- Here'll be some dagger and rxjava soon